-Since the 90s, they’ve run in parallel: ARM for phones and small PDAs, x86/x64 for desktops and big laptops.
-But in the past 3 years, the market’s gotten all hot and bothered for tablets that are more powerful than phones and more mobile than laptops (like the iPad, Kindle Fire, and Nexus 7).
+Since the 90s, these architectures have existed in parallel worlds: ARM for phones and small PDAs, x86/x64 for desktops and big laptops.
+But in the past few years, the market’s gotten all hot and bothered for tablets that are bigger and more powerful than phones, but simpler than laptops — like the iPad or Kindle.
 Tablets have to be small and light, which means tiny batteries, which means ARM processors.
-But these devices have USB ports and email / word processing / photo editing apps, which means ARM-based portables have become a direct challenge to x86/x64-based desktops.
+But tablets have USB ports, full web browsers, and word processing and photo editing apps, which means ARM-based portables have become direct challengers to x86/x64-based desktops.

 x86/x64 processor manufacturers are potentially the most harmed by the rise of tablets.
 But there’s an easy way for them to stay relevant — make an x86/x64 processor that’s low-power enough to place in tablets.
 Intel’s doing that with the Atom processors, which give up processing power, x64 support, and high-speed computing features like SSE in return for super-reduced power consumption.

 BUT.
 GET THIS.
 Atom processors still can consume 2x the electricity of an ARM processor, even at the same processor count/clock speed.
 What?

 Well, it’s because of an inherent difference between the processors.
 See, “ARM” stands for “Advanced RISC Machine”.
 RISC stands for ‘Reduced Instruction Set Computing’, and, befitting an acronym that’s part of your entire brand name, it’s what makes ARM so low-power.